planningcenter/react-rails-hot-loader/README.md

 # react-rails-hot-loader
-This package is the product of 3, possibly 4, separate free weeks the Services team used to get [`react-hot-loader`](https://github.com/gaearon/react-hot-loader) working with [`react-rails`](https://github.com/reactjs/react-rails) and [`webpacker`](https://github.com/rails/webpacker).
+This package is the product of [1](https://github.com/ministrycentered/services/pull/5681), [2](https://github.com/ministrycentered/services/pull/6868), [3](https://github.com/ministrycentered/services/pull/9363), separate free weeks the Services team used to get [`react-hot-loader`](https://github.com/gaearon/react-hot-loader) working with [`react-rails`](https://github.com/reactjs/react-rails) and [`webpacker`](https://github.com/rails/webpacker).
 According to the docs it should be pretty easy.
 Add a few deps, change some webpack config, wrap your "single entry point" and bing bang boom, 🔥 reloading.
 This is not real life.
 If you're curious about why it is not, see the [Questions](https://github.com/planningcenter/react-rails-hot-loader#questions) section below.

 Rather than share a large gist or pull request these two files with all the other config into every app.
 I wanted to share the setup a bit more easily and take advantage of one teams solution helping all of us.